19bufordcarl/CarlRPG/Myth & Shadow/Conditions/Dying.md

 When you are brought back to consciousness from dying, you gain the [Exhausted](Exhausted.md) condition.

 ## Dead
+Once a creature dies, it's soul departs its body for the realm beyond.

 Dead PCs are retired into the hall of fame (or infamy).